bedirhanssaglam/extension-type/README.md

-This project aims to demonstrate simple implementation of Dart's [extension type](https://dart.dev/language/extension-types) in handling different cases with `flutter_bloc` in a Flutter application.
-While traditionally packages like `freezed` have been used for state management, this project looks at how to do this using extension types.
+This project aims to demonstrate simple implementation of Dart's [extension type](https://dart.dev/language/extension-types) in handling different cases.
 You should not use this directly in your own project.
 This was created for the example.

 ```dart
 extension type const BaseState<T>._(({T value})? _) {